ArgonDesign/alogic/doc/ports.md

 ### Checking port state

 Ports with `sync` and `sync ready` flow control provide the `.valid` property to check the state of the `valid` signal of the port.
 This can be used both on input ports, where it evaluates to the state of the `valid` signal coming into the entity, and on output ports, where it resolves to the `valid` signal being driven from the entity.

 One important use of testing port state is non-blocking read/write from ports with flow control:

-<a href="http://afiddle.argondesign.com/?example=ports_checking.alogic">Fiddle with this code here.</a>

 ```
 fsm nonblocking {